aswinsagar12/Kubernetes/README.md

 - Advanced Topics: Includes configurations for StatefulSets, DaemonSets, Jobs, and CronJobs.
 - CI/CD Integrations: Kubernetes configurations for automating deployments in CI/CD pipelines.

+## Branches Overview
+- **master**: This branch contains general Kubernetes practice materials and foundational knowledge.
+- **Ingress**: This branch focuses on the deployment of applications using Ingress resources, demonstrating secure and efficient routing for web applications.
+- **[Other Branches]**: Additional branches will be created for specific Kubernetes topics, such as networking, storage solutions, resource management, and CI/CD practices.

 🚀 Getting Started
 To replicate and run these configurations on your own setup: